gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 1. Wait for the Runner to build and deploy your web application.
 1. Click on the link that provided in the merge request related to the branch to see the changes live.

-### Review Toolbar
+### Visual Reviews

-The Review Toolbar can be added to a Review App to make it possible to post comments directly from the app back to the merge request that spawned the Review App.
+The Visual Review feedback form can be added to a Review App to make it possible to post comments directly from the app back to the merge request that spawned the Review App.

 For example, a form like the following can be made to post the contents of the text field into the discussion thread of a merge request:

 ![feedback form](img/toolbar_feeback_form.png)

-#### Using the Toolbar
+#### Using Visual Reviews

-To use the toolbar, you will need a [personal access token](../../user/profile/personal_access_tokens.md) with the [API scope](../../user/profile/personal_access_tokens.md#limiting-scopes-of-a-personal-access-token).
+To use the Visual Reviews feedback form, you will need a [personal access token](../../user/profile/personal_access_tokens.md) with the [API scope](../../user/profile/personal_access_tokens.md#limiting-scopes-of-a-personal-access-token).

 Comments can make use of all the [Markdown annotations](../../user/markdown.md) available in merge request comment boxes.

-#### Configuring the Toolbar
+#### Configuring Visual Reviews

-The toolbar is served through a script you add to pages in your Review App.
+The feedback form is served through a script you add to pages in your Review App.
 The contents of the script can be found by clicking the **Review** button in the Review App footer in the MR.

 ![review button](img/review_button.png)